airsoftak25/Night-Gogle/PCB/README.md

 # Description
-This folder will contains all KiCad project and DWG files
+This folder contains all KiCad project, libfiles and DWG files